Pelosi: Democrats ‘pretty much there now’ on deal on social spending bill

 Pelosi estimated 90 percent of the bill had been agreed upon and written, but didn’t specify a final spending number.
 The social spending bill — which has proposed investments in child care, home health care, paid family leave and to address climate change — had started out as a $3.5 trillion package, but faced opposition from Sens.
 Joe Manchin III (D-W.Va.) and Kyrsten Sinema (D-Ariz.).

-"It is less than was projected to begin with but it’s still bigger than anything we’ve ever done in terms of addressing the needs of America’s working families,” Pelosi said.
+“It is less than was projected to begin with, but it’s still bigger than anything we’ve ever done in terms of addressing the needs of America’s working families,” Pelosi said.

-The White House and other party leaders have spent the last weeks in intense negotiations with the party’s holdouts about how to scale back the bill enough to win their support.
-Pelosi’s assurances Sunday came as Biden, at home in Delaware this weekend, was hosting Manchin and Senate Majority Leader Chuck Schumer (D-N.Y.) to continue discussions on the spending package.
+The White House and other party leaders have spent recent weeks in intense negotiations with the party’s holdouts about how to scale back the bill enough to win their support.
+Pelosi’s assurances Sunday came as Biden, at home in Delaware this weekend, was hosting Manchin and Senate Majority Leader Charles E. Schumer (D-N.Y.) to continue discussions on the spending package.

 Meanwhile, progressive Democrats have maintained they will not pass the bipartisan infrastructure bill without a concurrent agreement on the social spending bill.
-But on “Fox News Sunday,” Rep. Ro Khanna (D-Calif.), a member of the House progressive caucus, said it was “likely” that both deals could be passed this week before Biden attends the COP 26 UN Climate Change Conference in Glasgow.
+But on “Fox News Sunday,” Rep. Ro Khanna (D-Calif.), a member of the House progressive caucus, said it was “likely” that both deals could be passed this week before Biden attends the COP26 U.N.
+Climate Change Conference in Glasgow.

-“The president looked us in the eye and he said, I need this before I go represent the United States in Glasgow," Khanna said.
+“The president looked us in the eye and he said, I need this before I go represent the United States in Glasgow,” Khanna said.
 “Many members understand that.
 We’re working very hard to get a deal.
-I understand we’re close and I’m confident we’re going to get there.”
+I understand we’re close, and I’m confident we’re going to get there.”

 Pelosi said that the bipartisan infrastructure plan must be passed by Oct.
 31, when an extension for transportation funding programs expires.
-That funding has already expired once, which resulted in a brief furlough of 3,700 Department of Transportation employees.
+That funding has already expired once, which resulted in a brief furlough of 3,700 Transportation Department employees.
 Pelosi also avoided answering whether she was frustrated by Manchin’s and Sinema’s resistance to the bill.

 “I’m respectful of everybody’s point of view,” she said Sunday.

-In a televised town hall Thursday, Biden said Sinema was “very supportive” of his agenda but refused to raise taxes on corporations or on wealthy Americans, “and so that’s where it sort of breaks down.”
-Pelosi on Sunday said “we probably will have a wealth tax” but that it only would cover about 10 percent of what they needed to pay for the bill.
+In a televised town hall Thursday, Biden said Sinema was “very supportive” of his agenda but refused to raise taxes on corporations or wealthy Americans, “and so that’s where it sort of breaks down.”
+Pelosi on Sunday said “we probably will have a wealth tax” but that it would cover only about 10 percent of what they needed to pay for the bill.
 She expressed confidence, however, that the entire social spending bill would be paid for, including through IRS tax enforcement and global taxes.

 “We were ready to pay for $3.5 [trillion]," she said.
 “So we can certainly pay for [a bill that’s] half of that.”